Marconi-Stem/Firewalker/images/README.md

 ## Images

-- This folder (directory) is where you will find images that are shown on this site.
+- This folder contains images for this site.